-Well, the role a part-time Finance Director will play in your company will depend on factors such as the size of your business, your expectations, your industry, and your corporate strategy and business goals.
-But a good, high-performing Finance Director will work on your company’s finance strategy and finance operations and manage areas such as compliance, tax planning and legals, outsourcing and banking relationships.
+Well, the role a part-time FD will play in your company will depend on factors such as the size of your business, your expectations, your industry, and your corporate strategy and business goals.
+But a good FD will work on your company’s finance strategy and finance operations and manage areas such as compliance, tax planning and legals, outsourcing and banking relationships.

 To achieve success in these different roles, a FD will need outstanding hard and soft skills.

 If you’re a CEO, the FD will be your strategic partner, providing financial insight and strategy and helping you to improve profitability and cash flow.

 A good FD won’t, however, be a ‘Yes’ person, someone who rubber-stamps every initiative without due diligence.

 Charles Holley, CFO-in-residence at Deloitte and former Walmart CFO, says good FDs are independent-minded yet supportive of their CEO.

 “My CEOs counted on me to be the truth teller, to form my own opinions on important company decisions and to speak up.
 At the same time, they expected my support for execution.”

 Great FDs challenge the business, he says.
 They point out problems and propose possible solutions to “spark the debate”.